cjteeter/cjteeter.github.io/_posts/2019-11-21-picks-and-predictions-2019-review.md

 	</tr>
 </table>

-Again, I was close.
+As with the AL, I was close.
 Acuña Jr. finished 5th and probably would have finished higher had he not missed the last week of the season, which prevented him from completing the <a href = "https://www.baseball-reference.com/tiny/S7eVr" target = "_blank">fifth ever 40-40 season</a>; Acuña Jr. ended up at 41-37.
 Scherzer finished third for the Cy Young.
 We would be talking about Max Scherzer in completely different ways had he not pitched at the same time as Clayton Kershaw and Jacob deGrom.
 Max has three on his mantle, and finished 5th, 5th, 2nd, and 3rd in the years he didn't win.
 Scherzer's teammate Victor Robles came sixth in NL Rookie of the Year voting, and their manager, Dave Martinez, finished fifth for Manager of the Year.

-As is typically the case, I was not accurate with my selections, but my worst pick finished sixth in their category.
-So I was not *that* terrible this year.
+While I only got one selection *correct*, my worst pick finished sixth in their category.
+So I was actually not *that* terrible this year.

 In fact, it can be argued that 2019 was my best effort in making these predictions.
 The *error* of each pick can be calculated as: *1 - the rank of my pick within their category*.
 A perfect score would be 0.
 In the cases where my pick did not receive any votes then they can be assigned a rank of: *1 + the number of players who received votes*.
-I did this for all of my picks going back to 2014.
-Here are the results:
+Using that approach, I determined the error for each of my picks going back to 2014.
+Here are the season-by-season results:

 <table style="width:60%" align="center">
 	<tr>
-		<th style="text-align:center" bgcolor="gainsboro">Year</th>
+		<th style="text-align:center" bgcolor="gainsboro">Season</th>
 		<th style="text-align:center" bgcolor="gainsboro">Sum or Errors</th>
 	</tr>
 	<tr>